Floor 13: Deep State

 Reviews

-- The game captures the bureaucratic atmosphere and themes of political and conspiratorial fiction, appealing to fans of the original.
+- The game captures the bureaucratic atmosphere of a British Government department dealing in espionage, appealing to fans of political and conspiratorial fiction.

-- The game suffers from numerous bugs and crashes, leading to a frustrating experience for players.
+- The game suffers from numerous bugs and crashes, leading to a frustrating experience, with many players feeling abandoned by the developers since support has ceased.

 - 11 % positive mentions